reisaraujo-miguel/Projeto-Web/README.md

 ## Requirements:

 The main requirements are given by the assignment's description.
 Our chosen additional functionality is:
-- A search bar that enables the user to find any given product.
+- A search bar that enables admins to find products/users/admins to perform CRUD operations.

 ## Project Description: